Sam-Varghese/Notes/Web-Devlopment/HTML5/html_notes.md

 <hr>

 - In order to insert images, we use `<img src="Img URL" alt="text if img is not shown" width="img width" height="img height">`.
+- Instead of URL, we xan also put relative pah of images that sre on the working directory.

 <hr>